Upgrade your app to the latest version to get more features and better support.

 In this section, we present some of the well-established practices to ease upgrading React Native to the newer version.

-Solution: Upgrade to latest React Native version (we’ll show you how)
+Solution: Upgrade to the latest React Native version (we’ll show you how)

 Preparing for the upgrade